galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 # Create Service Principal
 az ad sp create-for-rbac --skip-assignment --name $SP_NAME

-# Copy the output to a file, we will use it to create AKS
+# Copy the output to a file, we will use it to
-# Grant your service principal with Contributor role
+# grant your service principal with a contributor role in AKS
-# Replace <appId> from output of last command
+# Use the <appId> from the output of the last command
 az role assignment create --assignee <appId> --role Contributor
 ```